jujuhere/SpreadsheetForTrading/README.md

 ```

 Configure your environment variables on the Spreadsheet.
 You just need to insert your API key into the Spreadsheet by copying it from the dashboard.
 Please provide your unique API KEY.
 You can decide with one tick/click whether you'd like to use the paper money or the real money environment on the sheet.
 (This time, you don't need to add environment variables in the code.) :)
-Also, if you order stocks through your spreadsheet, please consider the following variables from the POST request while inserting the data into Sheets:
+Also, if you order stocks through your spreadsheet, please consider the following variables from the POST request while inserting the data into Sheets (TradingAPI tab):

 ```javascript
     "isin": "isin of the stock you'd like to trade",